-My latest book, The People’s Referendum: Why Scotland Will Never Be the Same Again, was published by Luath Press in December 2014.
-This book is an eye-opening journey through the remarkable people and far-flung places along Scotland’s long road to referendum and beyond.
+My latest book, The People’s Referendum: Why Scotland Will Never Be the Same Again, was published in January 2015 by Luath Press.

 The People’s Referendum is the story of Scotland’s historic vote, not as recorded by pollsters and politicians, but as experienced by some of the ordinary – and extraordinary – people involved.

 Taking the scenic route we travel from ‘the Debatable Lands’ of the Scottish Borders to the Western Isles; meet ageing Communists rallying behind the independence cause in post-industrial Fife and loyal Orangemen backing the union; and soak up the ambience with secessionists across Europe trying desperately to follow Scotland’s lead.

 “The best piece of work to emerge so far (on Scotland’s independence referendum)…Instead of drawing from official sources, Geoghegan builds a narrative around the experiences of ordinary people…There is great warmth in Geoghegan’s writing.
 He empathises with his subjects regardless of their politics.”

 “Peter Geoghegan’s The People’s Referendum is that rare thing, a readable, enjoyable, fascinating and wonderfully enthusiastic book about a hugely important political and constitutional event.”

 “My favourite (book) of the year…Part travelogue, part sociology,